hewliyang/pru-viz/README.md

 # pru-viz

 A simple web app to visualise Malaysian election data through maps!
-Currently still a *WIP* and I'm open to contributions.
+Currently still a *WIP*.
+All contributions are welcome.

 ### Installation